 Examples of dangerous comments may include oral or written statements.
 The statements may be made using paper, emails, websites, social media, or other medium.
-Examples of prohibited statements include, but are not limited to: I will kill you, I hate you, I will hurt you, I'm going to hit you, You will be sorry.
-Examples of dangerous behaviors include, but are not limited to: brandishing a firearm or other weapon; stalking; harassing; sending threatening notes; intimidating body mannerisms; threatening to injure an individual or to damage property, and retaliating against any individual who, in good faith, reports a violation of this or any policy.
+Examples of prohibited statements include but are not limited to "I will kill you; I hate you, I will hurt you, I'm going to hit you, You will be sorry."
+Examples of dangerous behaviors include but are not limited to brandishing a firearm or other weapon; stalking; harassing; sending threatening notes; intimidating body mannerisms; threatening to injure an individual or to damage property, knowingly exposing others to dangerous pathogens and retaliating against any individual who, in good faith, reports a violation of this or any policy.